 This Instant Pot Mexican Rice recipe has an authentic tomato based flavor, just like you’d find at a restaurant.

-It is inexpensive to make, yet filling and family friendly, all of which makes it the perfect accompaniment your favorite Mexican meals, like tacos, burritos and quesadillas.
-It is just the dish to spice up your next Taco Tuesday meal.
+It is inexpensive to make, yet filling and family friendly, all of which makes it the perfect accompaniment your favorite Mexican meals!
+I love to serve it with a hearty meal like Beef Enchilada Casserole, Colombian Empanadas, or with my favorite fish tacos.
+It is just the side to spice up your next Mexican inspired dinner.

 Recipe Tips